RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

     {
       "key": "greeting",
       "path": "./test/greetingdomain/greetingdomain.json",
+      "trusted": {
+        "read": true,
+        "write": true,
         "selector": "greetingdomain"
       }
+    }
   ],
   "states": [
 ...
 ```
-Two things to note here.
+A few things to note here.
 Just as with including recognizers you must provide a "key" with a value - this is an arbitrary
 value determined by you.
 It's needed so that this domain can be referenced elsewhere by this "key".
-Second, there is an option selector field.
+Second, there is a "trusted" field.
+This field specifies whether this subdomain is trusted to read and/or write
+to the parent's (i.e. this domain's) state.
+In this exmaple we have a fully trusted sub domain.
+Such a subdomain has an
+optional selector field.
 Its value, if provided, is used to select a portion of the state object that
 this subdomain will be able to see.
 Thus, in this example the "selector" is "greetingdomain".
 So any modifications will
 be done to the <state object>.greetingdomain field as if it's the entire state.
 If you have closely cooperating modules
 that need to know each other's state then the "selector" field would probably either be absent or be the same for these